 - Reconsider plans.
-It may not be worth the risk if there is potential for an impromptu party.
+Leaving might not be worth the risk if there is potential for an impromptu party.

 Staying close to teens by being interested in their activities and friends will help keep communication lines open.
-When you work continuously on building trust, you will find it easier to set limits around parties at home and elsewhere, and teens will be more willing to share the details of their activities.
+When you work continuously on building trust, you will find it easier to set limits around parties at home and elsewhere.
+And teens will be more willing to share details about their activities.